Ivan Gazidis: Biography

 In 1994, he joined the founding management team of Major League Soccer, becoming in 2001 its deputy commissioner.
 He oversaw MLS's key strategic and business decisions and its marketing arm, Soccer United Marketing, of which he was president.
 He also helped promote the Mexican Football Federation and the CONCACAF Gold Cup.

 In November 2008 Gazidis accepted the post of chief executive of Arsenal, a post he formally took up from 1 January 2009.
 He succeeded former managing director Keith Edelman and was expected to take over many of the roles formerly undertaken by ex-vice-chairman David Dein.

 In 2017–18, he oversaw significant personnel changes at the top of the club in preparation for then manager Arsene Wenger's departure, which was announced in April 2018.
-Gazidis spearheaded the search for a new Manager, eventually hiring Unai Emery in May.
+Gazidis spearheaded the search for a new manager, eventually hiring Unai Emery.

 Upon announcing his departure, it was revealed his successors would be Vinai Venkatesham as Managing Director, and Raul Sanllehi as head of football.

 On 18 September 2018, Gazidis announced that he would be leaving Arsenal to join A.C.
 Milan.
 He took up the role on 1 December 2018.
-During January 2020 transfer window, he opted to terminate Gonzalo Higuain's loan deal six months in advance.
+During January 2019 transfer window, he opted to terminate Gonzalo Higuain's loan deal six months in advance.
 He approved the transfers of Krzysztof Piątek and Lucas Paquetá, both carried out by Leonardo.
 In his first season as the club's CEO, the team finished fifth in Serie A, which was its best result in six years.
-And just 2 seasons after, the team finished second in Serie A season 2020-2021; making them qualify to the UEFA Champions League for the first time since season 2012–2013.
+And just two seasons after, the team finished second in Serie A season 2020-2021; making them qualify to the UEFA Champions League for the first time since season 2012–2013.
 The next season A.C.
 Milan won the Serie A for the first time in 11 years.

+On 3 June 2024, Kilmer Group acquired AS Saint-Étienne through Kilmer Sports Ventures (KSV).
+This marked Ivan Gazidis's return to football.
+As president of Kilmer Sports Ventures, Gazidis presides over AS Saint-Étienne and is supported by Huss Fahmy and Jaeson Rosenfeld, who serve as executive vice-presidents overseeing football operations for KSV.
+The three previously worked together at Arsenal.

+Personal life

+Gazidis is married and has two sons.